metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 ## **Introduction to metal3-dev-env**

-[metal3-dev-env](https://github.com/metal3-io/metal3-dev-env) is a collection of scripts in a Github repository inside the [Metal³](https://github.com/metal3-io?type=source) project that aims to allow contributors and other interested users to run a fully functional Metal³ environment for testing and have a first contact with the project.
+The [metal3-dev-env](https://github.com/metal3-io/metal3-dev-env) is a collection of scripts in a Github repository inside the [Metal³](https://github.com/metal3-io?type=source) project that aims to allow contributors and other interested users to run a fully functional Metal³ environment for testing and have a first contact with the project.
 Actually, `metal3-dev-env` sets up an **emulated environment** which creates a set of virtual machines (VMs) to manage as if they were bare metal hosts.

 > warning "Warning"
 > This is not an installation that is supposed to be run in production.
 Instead, it is focused on providing a development environment to test and validate new features.